-Each player sets a layout for himself/herself out of the cards dealt to them.
+Each player sets a layout for himself out of the cards dealt to him.
 The layout of the spit is very similar to the layout of the “Tableau” area in Solitaire.
-To set-up the layout, both the players have to follow this process.
-So, Let’s start on How to Set-up Spit.

-- First, place one card face-up on the table and put 4 cards face-down next to the face-up card.
+- Place one card face-up on the table and place another 4 cards face-down next to the face-up card.
 As a result, 5 piles are created.
 These piles are known as players’ stockpiles.

-- Then, place One card face-up slightly lower on the first face-down card, and put one card face-down slightly lower on the remaining piles.
+- Then, place one card face-up slightly lower on the first face-down card, and place one card face-down slightly lower on each of the remaining piles.

-- Repeat the above step until the last pile gets a face-up card.
+- Repeat the above step until the last pile has a face-up card.

-- The remaining cards with the player are known as his/her spit cards.
+- The remaining cards with the player are known as his spit cards.

-- After that, the players turn up the first card from their spit cards and put it side by side in the center of the table.
+- After that, the players turn up the first card from their spit cards and place them side by side in the center of the table.